nest/nest-simulator/doc/htmldoc/get-started_index.rst

           |write| Create, connect, simulate, and record
           ^^^

-          * An overview of :ref:`modelsmain`
+          * :ref:`modelsmain`: Discover the available models to choose from
           * :ref:`connection_management`: A guide to building connections in NEST
-          * :ref:`run_simulations`: A guide describing various factors in running simulations.
+          * :ref:`run_simulations`: A guide describing various factors in running simulations
           * :ref:`record_simulations`: How to collect data from neurons and synapses.

    .. grid-item-card::
           :class-header: sd-d-flex-item sd-align-minor-center sd-bg-primary sd-text-white